Which Go! Carnivore Dry Recipes Get

 |Calorie Weighted Basis||32%||37%||31%|

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

 The second ingredient is turkey meal, another protein-rich meat concentrate.

-The third ingredient is salmon meal, yet another high protein meat concentrate.
+The third ingredient is salmon meal, yet another protein-rich meat concentrate.

-The next three ingredients include chicken, turkey and trout.
-Although they’re all considered quality additions, raw meat contains about 80% water.
+The next two ingredients are chicken and turkey.
+Although they are quality items, raw poultry contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.